tomsiwik/tanyas-tale/strategy_updated.md

 - Death effect shows a black square for 2 seconds
 - After 2 seconds, it fades away over 1 second
 - Managed by a dedicated EffectManager

+#### Skill Visuals
+- Cone Attack skill shows a transparent yellow cone
+- The cone flashes brighter when the skill activates
+- The cone rotates to match the player's aim direction

 ### Collision System